zrepl/zrepl/docs/configuration/overview.rst

    If you can't find your desired configuration, have questions or would like to see improvements to multi-job setups, please `open an issue on GitHub <https://github.com/zrepl/zrepl/issues/new>`_.

-Multiple Jobs on one Machine
+Multiple Jobs on One Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 As a general rule, multiple jobs configured on one machine **must operate on disjoint sets of filesystems**.
 Otherwise, concurrently running jobs might interfere when operating on the same filesystem.